Criminal Offense Overview

 - DWI with Property Damage – If the DWI ( 49.04(a)) involves property damage then the alleged offender could be charged with reckless damage or destruction.
 Under Tex.
 Penal Code § 28.04, a person commits an offense when said person recklessly damages or destroys the property of the owner.

 - Protective Orders – Usually in domestic or family violence cases protective orders or restraining orders are issued.
 Protective orders are meant to prevent future violent acts and protect the alleged victim from having contact with the alleged offender.
-If you need assistance obtaining a protective order the attorneys at The Gonzalez Law Group, PLLC can help you.
+If you need assistance obtaining a protective order, our attorneys can help you.

 - Pre-Charge Investigation – Before having the right to a trial or before being formally charged, there has to be an investigation.
 It is important to seek legal counsel immediately.
 Having an attorney at the earliest stages is important because an experienced criminal defense lawyer can play a significant role in defusing the suspicions made against you.

 - Restraining Orders – There are various types of restraining orders.
 A violation of a restraining order can include having to serve time in jail or prison and being subjected to a fine.
 You should seek legal counsel if you have violated a restraining order.
 The violation can lead to criminal proceedings.

 - CPS Investigations – An investigation does not necessarily mean that your child would be taken away.
 At our firm, we understand the importance of family and unity.
 If you are under CPS investigation, having an attorney present when dealing with CPS can be helpful.